pnp/pnpcore/docs/articles/contributor/writing tests.md

 ### Do I need to recreate the sites after each live test run?

 You can opt to recreate the sites each time, but that will be time consuming.
-It's better to clean the created artefacts before launching a new live test run.
-The artefacts to clean obviously depend on the written test cases and it's a best practice to keep the `cleantestenv.ps1` script up to date with the needed cleaning work.
+It's better to clean the created artifacts before launching a new live test run.
+The artifacts to clean obviously depend on the written test cases and it's a best practice to keep the `cleantestenv.ps1` script up to date with the needed cleaning work.
 You can tailor this script and save it as `cleantestenv.mine.ps1` to add your specific cleanup instructions.

 ### How can I configure tests to run live versus the default offline run?